Fort Bend Star

 The Fort Bend Star is a weekly newspaper headquartered in Stafford, Texas in Greater Houston.

+History

-It was founded in 1978 by Beverly "Bev" Carter (1941 in Ballinger, Texas - July 6, 2013).
+The newspaper was founded in 1978 by Beverly "Bev" Carter (1941 in Ballinger, Texas - July 6, 2013).
 Her newspaper included a column written by her, "Bev's Burner."
 Mike Glenn of the Houston Chronicle wrote that it "mixed homey personal anecdotes with sometimes biting political observations."
 She often criticized politicians including Governor of Texas Rick Perry and Congressman Tom Delay.

 Carter died of cancer on Saturday July 6, 2013.
 As of that year, her son, Michael Fredrickson, published the newspaper.
 In 2017 it was purchased by McElvy Vasquez, LLC, with Jonathan McElvy serving as president and Frank Vasquez serving as publisher.

-The current editor of The Star is Joe Southern.
-Contributing writers include Theresa D. McClellan, Donna Hill (News/Features) and Bill McCaughey (Sports).
+In 2022, it, and other newspapers owned by McElvy Partners LLC (including The Leader and Greensheet, also based in Houston), was sold to Los Angeles-based Street Media.